Jefferson-Lopes/FFT/FIFO_controller/README.md

 ### Notes

 * add a reset input to the FPGA project, due to the time required for the FX2 initialize
+* use 2 bits in the data package, one being the start of packet and the other the end of packet
+* use parity bit to ensure the data is right

 ### Hardware connections